Lezing | German Climate Activism and Policy Today

 Toegang: De toegang is gratis

 Hoe staat het ervoor met het Duitse klimaatbeleid?
 Welke rol speelt het klimaatactivisme in Duitsland?
 En welke impact zullen de Europese parlementsverkiezingen in juni 2024 en de Duitse Bondsdagverkiezingen in 2025 hebben op de klimaatpolitiek?
-In deze eerste lezing uit de reeks Green Germany? geeft Sabine von Mering (Brandeis University) antwoorden op deze prangende vragen.
+In deze eerste lezing uit de reeks Green Germany? beantwoordt Sabine von Mering (Brandeis University) deze prangende vragen.
+Ruud van Dijk (UvA) geeft commentaar, Krijn Thijs (DIA) modereert.
 Op 1 juli in SPUI25 (Amsterdam).

 After 2023 was confirmed to have been the hottest year ever recorded, NASA climate scientist Gavin Schmidt warned in the journal Nature in March 2024 that “it could imply that a warming planet is already fundamentally altering how the climate system operates, much sooner than scientists had anticipated.”
 Given these warnings, decarbonization should be a top priority and uncontroversial anywhere.
 Germany, whose first red-green government coalition in 1998 launched programs to shoulder the start-up cost to the renewable energy revolution, is currently on track to meet its ambitious carbon reduction target of 65% compared to 1990 by 2030.